blacktop/darwin-webkit-build/README.md

 - [codeql CLI](https://codeql.github.com/docs/codeql-cli/)

 > [!NOTE]
-> The `build.sh` script will install all these for you if you are connected to the internet.
+> The `codeql.sh` script will install all these for you if you are connected to the internet.

 ### Generate a CodeQL database